INTABiotechMJ/MITE-Tracker/readme.md

 If getting any error while running the BLASTn searches please check you blast+ version

 # Running large genomes in different computers
 This is an example of how we run wheat genome.
 Each chromosome can be run separately (--task candidates) in a different computers.
-Results should be merged together using _cat_ and then run the cluster command (--task cluster)
+Results should be merged together using _cat_ and then run the cluster command (--task cluster).
+Files required for clustering are candidates.csv and candidates.fasta.

 21 wheat chromosomes were downloaded in different files.